Thank You, Sauk Valley!

 Over 618,000 children and adults have been touched these last 35 years through the many initiatives funded by the CGH Health Foundation. $497,228 was raised during the 2021 Annual Appeal and almost 24,000 people received assistance, education or took part in screenings from May 1, 2021 though April 30, 2022.

-The Foundation sponsors 15 other initiatives, many of which have been in place since the early 1990s.
+In addition to Dementia Awareness, the Foundation sponsors 15 other initiatives, many of which have been in place since the early 1990s.
 During the more than two years of the pandemic, the Foundation offered many free to low cost services that were especially impactful for those newly hurting from Covid.
 Click here for resource listing for help.

 Areas of need that were especially important this past year included: